 What Is a Tooth Injury and When Should You See an Emergency Dentist?

-Quick answer: A tooth injury refers to any trauma affecting the teeth, gums, or surrounding oral structures, often caused by accidents, falls, or impacts.
+A tooth injury refers to any trauma affecting the teeth, gums, or surrounding oral structures, often caused by accidents, falls, or impacts.
 An emergency dentist for tooth injury care can assess the extent of damage, manage pain, and recommend appropriate treatment.
-Prompt professional evaluation is important, as early intervention may improve the chances of preserving the affected tooth.
+Prompt professional evaluation is important, as early intervention may improve the chances of preserving the affected tooth and supporting long-term oral health.

 Common Causes of Tooth Injuries